 After allowing a task killer to manage your device’s apps and processes, pay attention to your device.
 Did it have longer battery life?
 Is it working just fine despite some apps and processes being killed from time to time?

-By the way, if your primary reason for wanting to install a task killer is to boost your device’s RAM and extend its battery, an Android cleaner app such as Outbyte Android Care can also help.
+By the way, if your primary reason for wanting to install a task killer is to boost your device’s RAM and extend its battery, an Android cleaner app can also help.
 This app is designed to clean out junk files and extend RAM, helping extend the battery for up to 2 hours.